 - Barefoot drivers’ discarded footwear could also possibly get stuck under a car’s pedals, impairing the ability to brake or accelerate.

 In addition, if a barefoot driver gets in an accident, he could possibly be cited for reckless driving if police determine that being barefoot somehow contributed to the crash.

 When it comes to motorcycles, however, some states do explicitly require footwear — not just for drivers, but passengers as well.
 For example, Alabama law states, “No person shall operate or ride upon a motorcycle or motor-driven cycle unless he is wearing shoes.”

 Other states like California, however, do allow motorcyclists to go barefoot.
 “We obviously don’t recommend it, but there’s no law against it,” a California Highway Patrol spokesman told the Los Angeles Times.

 While state laws may not make it illegal to drive barefoot, local lawmakers may enact laws against it.
-Check with your local jurisdiction, or consult a local traffic law attorney to make sure it’s legal to put the pedal to the metal without putting on your shoes.
+Check with your local jurisdiction, or consult an attorney to make sure it’s legal to put the pedal to the metal without putting on your shoes.

 - Is it illegal to drive barefoot or with flip-flops?
 (Seattle Post-Intelligencer)

 - Browse Traffic Ticket Lawyers by Location (FindLaw)

 - CA Man Fights Traffic Ticket with Physics (FindLaw’s Law and Daily Life)